wfp/editorial-guide/index.md

 ## For further information

-* Preferred word forms and spellings, acronyms, names of countries and WFP organizational acronyms may be found on the FAO TERM Portal at http://www.fao.org/faoterm/en/
+* Preferred word forms and spellings, acronyms, names of countries and WFP organizational acronyms may be found on the [FAO TERM Portal](http://www.fao.org/faoterm/en/)

 * [UNTERM](http://untermportal.un.org/) provides official United Nations terminology.